-Communication, as well, was a subject of interest to many researchers who discussed its impact on employee's iob satisfaction.
+Communication, as well, was a subject of interest to many researchers who discussed its impact on employee's job satisfaction.
 The results of (Jacobs, Yuo, & Chavez, January 2016) research revealed that internal communication has a significant positive effect on employee satisfaction.
-Based on Attar Sweis & (2010)communication are the variables contributed that most to employee satisfaction within contracting firms.
-Effective communication in combination with satisfied employees.
-The satisfied employee is mandatory improving the firm for performance in the coordination of resources.
+Based on Attar & Sweis (2010)communication are the variables contributed that most emplovee satisfaction within contracting Effective firms. communication in combination with satisfied employees.
+The satisfied employee is mandatory improving the performance in the coordination of resources.
 According to Epure, Nancu.
-Ionescu. & (2013)researched Romanian company's satisfaction is job strongly affected by communication: the more individuals communicate within companies, the more satisfied they feel with their job.
+Ionescu. & (2013)researched Romanian company's iob satisfaction is strongly affected by communication: the more individuals communicate within companies, the more satisfied they feel with their job.
 Several types of research have empirically found that there was a positive relationship between effective communication and job satisfaction.
 According to Giri & Kumar.
-(2010)identifies communication organizational had a significant effect on job satisfaction and job performance of the employees.
-The analysis indicated further that the employees at different levels perceived job satisfaction differently.
+(2010)identifies organizational communication had a significant effect on job satisfaction and job performance of the employees.
+The analysis indicated further that the employees at different levels perceived iob satisfaction differently.
 Thus, it can be seen job satisfaction and performance are very much dependent on the communication behavior of the organization.